rccmodena/FSND_catalog/README.md

 # Project: Item Catalog

-This project uses a modified version of the [Full Stack Web Developer Nanodegree program virtual machine repository](https://github.com/udacity/fullstack-nanodegree-vm).
+This project uses a modified version of the [Item Catalog Project](https://github.com/rccmodena/item_catalog).
 The main changes was to convert the source code to Python 3, and change the database from SQLite to PostgreSQL.

 ## How to Contribute